godotengine/godot-website/collections/_article/animation-data-redesign-40.md

 Removing this has the following immediate effects:

 * Massive **improvement in compatibility with 3D applications** and models.
-As Maya and 3DS Max don't have the concept of "rests" (unlike Blender which does), many models exported from those softwares would just not work in Godot.
+As Maya and 3DS Max don't have the concept of "rests" (unlike Blender which does), many models exported from those software would just not work in Godot.
 They now do.
 * Improvement in **compatibility with non-uniform scaling**.
 By removing the rest dependency, all animations using non-uniform scaling will now work.
 * Improvement in **ease of animation reuse**.
-By simply importing a rotation track, animations can be re-used across different models with similar skeletons.
+By simply importing a rotation track, animations can be reused across different models with similar skeletons.
 Even with different bone sizes.
 * Generating p**rocedural animation is now much easier**, as every track can be generated independently.

 ## Implemented animation compression